cactos/cactos.github.io/_docs/19_cactosim-specify-and-modify-a-data-centre-scenario.md

 - Right-click on the __Rack__ element which should contain the new node, select __New Child -> Compute Node__, as shown in *Figure 13*.

 ![alt text][Doc19_13]
-*Figure 13: Creation of Compute Nodes – New Entity
+*Figure 13: Creation of Compute Nodes – New Entity*

 - In the newly created __Compute Node__ entity properties fill in the required attributes.
 Right click on the newly created node and create as a child __Processing Unit Specification__, __Storage Specification__ and __Memory Specification__.
 Example configuration options are shown in *Figure 14.

 ![alt text][Doc19_14]
-*Figure 14: Creation of Compute Nodes – Configuration Properties
+*Figure 14: Creation of Compute Nodes – Configuration Properties*

 ---

 #Assignment of VMs to Compute Nodes and Moving of VMs

 In order to assign a VM to a compute node it needs to be linked to a hypervisor that is running on that node.
 Note that each physical node can only have one hypervisor.
 You may want to re-use an existing hypervisor and move a VM there by Cut-and-Paste or via Drag-and-Drop.
-In the section “Creation of Compute Nodes” it was shown how to create a new “Compute Node” entity.
-In this section we will create a “Hypervisor” and move a VM to it.
+In the section __Creation of Compute Nodes__ it was shown how to create a new __Compute Node__ entity.
+In this section we will create a __Hypervisor__ and move a VM to it.
 To begin:

+- Open the logical data centre model and right-click on the __Logical DC Model__ entity.
+Select the _New Child -> Hypervisor_ option, as shown in *Figure 15*.

 ![alt text][Doc19_15]
-*
+*Figure 15: Assignment of VMs to Compute Nodes and Moving of VMs – New Hypervisor*

+- The newly created __Hypervisor__ element under its properties at the __Node__ attribute will have a dropdown list with all available nodes where it can be linked, as shown in the Figure 16.
+The appropriate node instance must be selected to create a link with physical data centre representation.

 ![alt text][Doc19_16]
-*
+*Figure 16: Assignment of VMs to Compute Nodes and Moving of VMs –Node Selection*

+- Finally the __Virtual Machine__ element can be moved to new hypervisor by drag-and-drop functionality, as shown in *Figure 17*.

 ![alt text][Doc19_17]
-*
+*Figure 17: Assignment of VMs to Compute Nodes and Moving of VMs –VM Relocation*

+---

+#Store a scenario specification in the prediction model storage

+Once the datacentre models have been created or downloaded from the Runtime Model Storage, it is recommended for them to be stored using a versioning control system such as GIT [13] or Subversion [15].
+The serialised models are written in the XML Metadata Interchange (XMI) format which is suitable for tracking changes and merging content.
+Information on how to use the suggested versioning systems can be found in freely available “Pro GIT” book [14] and “Version Control with Subversion” book [16].

+Simulation scenarios can also be loaded from the Runtime Model Storage directly to the local EMF Storage [17].
+To perform this action:

+- Click in the general Eclipse menu __File->Import->Runtime to Prediction Model Storage__

 ![alt text][Doc19_18]
-*
+*Figure 18: Store a Scenario Specification in the Prediction Model Storage – Wizard Selection*

+- Enter Runtime Model Storage login credentials together with server address attributes.

 ![alt text][Doc19_19]
-*
+*Figure 19: Store a Scenario Specification in the Prediction Model Storage – Credentials*

+-Specify the name of the project that is to be created in the local storage

 ![alt text][Doc19_20]
-*
+*Figure 20: Store a Scenario Specification in the Prediction Model Storage – Project Name*

+- After the models have been imported, they can be viewed by switching to the ECP perspective in Eclipse.
+The perspective selector is shown in *Figure 21*.

 ![alt text][Doc19_21]
-*
+*Figure 21: Store a Scenario Specification in the Prediction Model Storage – ECP Perspective

+- The full list of persisted models is provided under the “Model Repositories” tab, shown in Figure 22.
+To use the saved models please refer to the instructions in “Load a scenario specification from the Prediction Model Storage ”.
 ![alt text][Doc19_22]
+*Figure 22: Store a Scenario Specification in the Prediction Model Storage – Model Repository*